-12.10 A casual employee who works overtime does not receive the rate set out in clause 12.9 but receives, instead, the overtime penalty rates set out in clause 22-Overtime for the period worked.
+12.912.10 A casual employee who works overtime does not receive the loading-rate set out in clause 12.9 but receives, instead, the overtime penalty rates set out in clause 22- Overtime for the period worked.

-- 12.11 A casual employee employed on shiftwork will, in addition to the casual loading set out in clause 12.9, be paid the appropriate shift rate based on the minimum hourly rate excluding the casual loading. - 12.12 A casual employee who works ordinary hours on a Saturday or Sunday, where ordinary hours are permitted by this award, does not receive the rate set out in clause 12.9 but receives, instead, the appropriate weekend penalty rates set out in clause 24-Penalty rates .
+- 12.1012.11 A casual employee employed on shiftwork will, in addition to the casual loading set out in clause 12.9, be paid the appropriate shift rate penalty based on the minimum hourly rate excluding the casual loading. - 12.1112.12 Notwithstanding clause 12.9, the loading received by a A casual employee who works ordinary hours on a Saturday or Sunday, where ordinary hours are permitted by this award, does not receive the rate set out in clause 12.9 but receives, instead, the appropriate weekend loadings penalty rates as set out in clause 24-Penalty rates Ordinary hours of work and rostering will apply.

-12.13 Right to request casual conversion in meat processing establishments
+12.1212.13 Right to request casual conversion in meat processing establishments

-- (a) A person engaged by a particular employer as a regular casual employee may request that their employment be converted to full-time, part-time, daily hire or part-time daily hire employment. - (b) A regular casual employee is a casual employee who has over the preceding 12 months worked a pattern of hours on an ongoing basis which, without significant adjustment, the employee could continue to perform as a full-time, part-time or daily hire employee (including part-time daily hire employee) under the provisions of this award. - (c) A regular casual employee may request to have their casual employment converted to the category of non-casual employment corresponding to the pattern of hours the employee has worked over the period referred to in clause 12.13(b). - (d) Any request under clause 12.13 must be in writing and provided to the employer. - (e) Where a regular casual employee seeks to convert to full-time, part-time, daily hire or part-time daily hire employment, the employer may agree to or refuse the request.
+- (a) A person engaged by a particular employer as a regular casual employee may request that their employment be converted to full-time, part-time, daily hire or part-time daily hire employment. - (b) A regular casual employee is a casual employee who has over the preceding 12 months worked a pattern of hours on an ongoing basis which, without significant adjustment, the employee could continue to perform as a full-time, part-time or daily hire employee (including part-time daily hire employee) under the provisions of this award. - (c) A regular casual employee may request to have their casual employment converted to the category of non-casual employment corresponding to the pattern of hours the employee has worked over the period referred to in clause 12.13(b). - (d) Any request under this clause 12.13 must be in writing and provided to the employer. - (e) Where a regular casual employee seeks to convert to full-time, part-time, daily hire or part-time daily hire employment, the employer may agree to or refuse the request.
 The request may only be refused on reasonable grounds and after consultation with the employee. - (f) Reasonable grounds for refusal may include: - (i) that it would require a significant adjustment to the casual employee's hours of work in order for the employee to be engaged as a full-time, part-time, daily hire or part-time daily hire employee in accordance with the provisions of this award that is, the casual employee is not a true regular casual employee as defined in clause 12.13(b); - (ii) that it is known, or reasonably foreseeable, that the regular casual employee's position will cease to exist within the next 12 months; - (iii) that it is known, or reasonably foreseeable, that the hours of work which the regular casual employee is required to perform will be significantly reduced in the next 12 months, other than where daily hire is in operation and the reduction in hours is due to seasonal factors; or - (iv) that it is known, or reasonably foreseeable, that there will be a significant change in the days and times at which the employee's hours of work are required to be performed in the next 12 months which cannot be accommodated within the days and/or hours during which the employee is available to work.